RepsonaHQ/repsona-content-help/articles/001003000-quick-start.en.md

 ---
-title: For beginners (quick start guide)
+title: Quick start guide (for beginners)
 categoryId: get-started
 subCategoryId: Get started on Repsona
 ---

-For those who are new to Repsona and work management.
-Repsona is very easy to use.
-Introducing an easy usage guide.
+New to Repsona and work management?
+Repsona is easy to use.
+Here’s a simple guide to get started.

-You may have been surprised by the many menus when you first opened Repsona.
-But don't be afraid!
-At first, you only need to use the "Task list"!
+You might be surprised by the number of menus when you first open Repsona.
+Don’t worry!
+To begin with, you only need the "Task list".

-Repsona is simple, easy to understand, and designed to be easy for anyone to use.
-Let's start with the basics.
+Repsona is simple and easy to understand.
+Let’s start with the basics.

 ## How to work with Repsona

 1. Create a task
-2. Assign a person
+2. Assign an assignee
-3. Execute the task
+3. Work on the task
-4. When you're done, "Done"!
+4. When you’re done, set the status to "Done"

-That's it!
+That’s it!

 ## Create a task

-You can create a task from the task list > + button.
+You can create a task from the Task list using the + button.

 <img src="/images/help/create-button.png" width="46">

-Enter a title and create a task.
-The trick to giving a task name is to use the imperative mood.
+Enter a title to create a task.
+A good naming tip is to use the imperative form.

 Write the details under the task name.
-Let's clarify what should be done to "finish" this task.
+Clarify what needs to be done to consider this task "finished".

-Click the "Create" button to create a task.
+Click the "Create" button to create the task.

-## Assign a person
+## Assign an assignee

-When you have a task, assign a "responsible person".
-This person is responsible for performing this task.
+When you have a task, assign an "assignee"—the person responsible for the task.

-If the "due date" has been decided, enter it.
-"Ball" stands for "the person who has the ball temporarily".
-It is okay if you leave it blank at first or set the same one as the "responsible person".
+If there’s a due date, set it.
+"Ball" indicates the person temporarily holding the task.
+You can leave it blank at first or set it to the same person as the assignee.

-## Execute the task
+## Work on the task

-The person responsible for execution should move the assigned task forward.
-You may want to temporarily pass someone to proceed.
-In that case, set it to "ball" and contact them.
+The assignee should move the task forward.
+You may temporarily hand it off to someone else.
+In that case, set them as the "ball" and contact them.

 You can contact them in the comments section at the bottom of the task screen.
-Mention their username in the comments and your teammates will be notified.
+Mention their username in a comment and your teammate will be notified.

 <img src="/images/help/mention.png" width="442">

 Communicate and move your tasks forward step by step.

-## When you're done, "Done"!
+## When you’re done, set it to "Done"

-Have you finished the task?
-What should I do to "finish" this task?
-Check the details of the task, and when you're done, change the "Status" to "Done" and you're done.
+Finished the task?
+Review the details and, when complete, change the "Status" to "Done".

 ## Congratulations!
-The first task is complete!
+Your first task is complete!

-Even the work that seems to be big and endless can be completed small one by one by dividing it and setting a due date.
-Even for a large project where you can't see the goal at first, divide it into smaller pieces and make a plan.
+Even work that seems big and endless can be completed by breaking it down and setting due dates.
+For a large project where the goal isn’t yet clear, split it into smaller pieces and make a plan.

-It doesn't matter if it's difficult to split.
-At first, make a rough and big "to-do list", and if you divide the "to-do" little by little, it will grow into a detailed plan.
+Don’t worry if breaking it down is difficult.
+Start with a rough, high-level to-do list and gradually split items into smaller tasks—it will grow into a detailed plan.

-We hope your project will be fun and smooth!
+We hope your project is smooth and enjoyable!

-Now, do you need a team for your next task?
+Need a team for your next task?
 Invite your teammates.